-We run matches throughout the year for Sea Anglers.
-We run a summer series of Wednesday evening matches for the seniors.
-In addition there is a Sunday series of matches for seniors that run from May to January.
+We run a summer series of Wednesday evening and Thursday afternoon to early evening matches for the seniors.
+In addition there is a Sunday series of matches for seniors that run from April to January.
 Junior anglers have a summer series of matches on Saturday mornings.
 We have matches that are just for the ladies too.
 For the specimen hunters, there are competitions that run all year round.

 We have many different types of membership on our membership page and are sure to have a category that suits you.
 You can join online today.
 We also run a buddies programme for those who are new to angling or for those who wish to improve their skills.